 Model S Luxury electric sedan with high performance and long range.

-Model 3 Affordable electric sedan aimed at the mass market.
+Model 3 Affordable electric sedan aimed at mass-market consumers.

 Model X Electric SUV with distinctive falcon-wing doors and spacious interior.